COSMOS-UALR/TopicStreamsTools/README.md

 Percentile value, indicates what percentage of the dataset size to use as a moving average window to smooth the resulting figures.
 Values between 1 and 15 are recommended but you may need to experiment with different numbers.
 Note that larger values may make figures lose resolution.
 Depending on the composition of your dataset some dates may get lost if the value is too high.
 Set to 0 to forego using a moving average.

 ### Optional Settings

+* **numberTopics**
+If not using optimize_model, the total number of topics you would like your corpus to be divided into.
+Experiment with this.
+Ten or 20 is usually a good number but larger datasets may obtain good results with 50 topics.

 * (JSON only) **json_orientation**
 Specifies the orientation of the json file.
 Needed for JSON files.
 See the documentation below (arguments for 'orient') for acceptable values: